 What is email security?

 Email security aims to help prevent attacks and abuse of email communication systems.
-Within the domain of email security, there are various email security protocols that technology standards organizations have proposed and recommended for implementation to help limit email risks.
-Protocols can be implemented by email clients and email servers, such as Microsoft Exchange and Microsoft 365, to help ensure the secure transit of email.
-Looking beyond just protocols, secure email gateways can help organizations and individuals to protect email from various threats.
+Within the domain of email security, there are various email security protocols that technology standards organizations have proposed and recommended to help limit email risks.
+Protocols can be deployed by email clients and email servers, such as Microsoft Exchange and Microsoft 365, to help ensure the secure transit of email.
+Looking beyond just protocols, email security gateways can help organizations and individuals to protect email from various threats.

 The topic of email security also includes privacy concerns, as unauthorized parties could potentially read email that contains sensitive information.